oshadmon/service-anylog/Open Horizon.md

 * Company Name
 * For Operator Node - Cluster Name (optional)
 * For Operator Node - Default DBMS (optional)
-* If you're deploying your own Master node, make sure to update `LEDGER_CONN` value
+* If you're deploying your own Master node, make sure to update `LEDGER_CONN` value in other node configurations

 3. Deploy Node - Note, `hzn` is not able to deploy more than a single instance on a given machine
 ```shell